Isetta-Team/Isetta-Website-Raw/docs/blogs/week-14.md

 ## Game Jam

 As we've been mentioning in our past few weeks' blogs, we were planning, and now have, held a game jam.
 The game jam was never part of the plan for the 15 weeks of development on the engine, particularly because we never bought into the illusion that people would want to use our engine over any other option.
 However, as the weeks progressed, we often found our discussions gravitating towards the question of what a developer would be left with as a result of our decisions.
 We figured if we were talking about the hypothetical developer of our engine so much, why not put our engine to the test?
 We were also encouraged by our advisers and faculty to figure out ways to measure our project's success.
->>> Disclaimer: We aren't saying that this is necessarily the right way to do it.
+(Disclaimer: We aren't saying that this is necessarily the right way to do that.)

 ### Preparing for the Jam